eaonsynergy/Eaonium_EWI_MIDIUSB/README.md

 Two models are available :
    1) With mecanical buttons
    2) With Capative buttons thanks to an Adafruit MPR121 12-channel Capacitive touch sensor

+# Notes Mapping
+Because it is electronic, and yet better, you can customize the note to button mapping.
+Personnaly, I like to make it simple, so mapping provided by default is
+1 button = 1 note (A,B,C,D,E,F,G)
+1 button = Alt bemol (hold button playing A + button Alt plays Ab) 2 buttons two switch between octaves

+However, I provided an xlsx files to generate the arduino code for custom mapping.
+XLSX Left side : Select the pressed buttons
+XLSX Center zone : Select the note to play for the combination XLSX Right zone : Get the Arduino Switch code